AdonaiVera/fiftyone-agents/README.md

 ### **Model Selection**
 - **FastVLM**: Best for speed-critical applications and low-memory systems
 - **Qwen2.5-VL**: Excellent balance of performance and efficiency
-- **GPT-4V**: Highest accuracy for complex reasoning tasks (no local memory usage)
+- **Gemini Vision**: High accuracy for complex reasoning tasks with API-based inference

 ### **Memory Management**
 - Start with smaller models if you have limited RAM
 - Use filtered views to test on smaller subsets first
 - Monitor memory usage during model execution
-- Consider using OpenAI GPT-4V for memory-constrained environments
+- Consider using Gemini Vision for memory-constrained environments (API-based)

 ### **Evaluation**
 - Use FiftyOne's evaluation panel for comprehensive analysis